jmjry/social-feeder/README.md

 ### User Stories

-1. As a Site User I can view a paginated list of posts so that I can select which post I want to view
+1. As a Site User I can view a ist of posts so that I can select which post I want to view
 2. As a Site User I can view a list of posts so that I can select one to read
 3. As a Site User I can click on a post so that I can read the full text
-4. As a Site User I can view the reccomended posts
+4. As a Site User I can interact with posts
 6. As a Site User I can register an account so that I can comment and like
-7. As a Site Admin I can create, read, update and delete posts so that I can manage my blog content
+7. As a Site Admin I can create, read, update and delete posts so that I can manage my blog content]\

+To manage my User Stories I created a [Trello board](https://trello.com/en).
+Trello is a web-based Kanban-style application popular with Agile devleopment.

 ### Type of Visitors